Paul Perry (author)

-Paul Perry is the co-author of several New York Times bestsellers, including Evidence of the Afterlife, Closer to the Light, Transformed by the Light, and Saved by the Light which was made into a popular movie by Fox.
-His books have been published in more than 30 languages around the world and cover a wide variety of subjects from near-death experiences to biographies of authors Ken Kesey and Hunter S. Thompson.
+Paul Perry is the coauthor of several New York Times bestsellers, including Evidence of the Afterlife, Closer to the Light, Transformed by the Light, and Saved by the Light, the last of which was adapted into a television film of the same name.
+His books have been published in more than 30 languages around the world and cover a variety of subjects from near-death experiences to the biographies of authors Ken Kesey and Hunter S. Thompson.

-Perry is also a documentary filmmaker and owns PAUL PERRY Productions, a film production company, in Paradise Valley, Arizona.
-His writing and film making earned him a knighthood in the Royal Family of Portugal where he is a Knight Commander in the Order of Saint Michael of the Wing and the official filmmaker of the Portuguese Royal House.
+Perry is also a documentary filmmaker and owns Paul Perry Productions, a film production company, in Paradise Valley, Arizona.
+His writing and filmmaking earned him a knighthood in the Royal Family of Portugal, where he is a Knight Commander in the Order of Saint Michael of the Wing and the official filmmaker of the Portuguese Royal House.

 Early life and education

-Perry is a graduate of Arizona State University and has an MFA from Antioch University (Los Angeles).
-He was also fellow at the Gannett Center for Media Studies at Columbia University in New York City and taught magazine writing at the University of Oregon in Eugene, Oregon.
+Perry is a graduate of Arizona State University and has a Master of Fine Arts from Antioch University Los Angeles.
+He was also a fellow at the Gannett Center for Media Studies at Columbia University and taught magazine writing at the University of Oregon.

 Career

 Early career

-He went on to become Executive Editor at American Health magazine, a winner of the National Magazine Awards for General Excellence.
+Paul Perry went on to become Executive Editor at American Health magazine.

-In 1981, Paul went to China with author Ken Kesey (One Flew Over the Cuckoo's Nest (novel)) to cover the First International Beijing Marathon for Running Magazine, for which he was editor.
-The two spent a month traveling on a bus through China.
-Upon their return, Kesey and Perry began discussing the possibility of compiling a book of photographs from Kesey's famous bus trip across the United States, known as The Kool Aid Acid Trip.
-Kesey agreed to give Perry access to his photo archives.
-Perry joined forces with Ken Babbs, Kesey's sidekick, to produce On the Bus: The Complete Guide to the Legendary Bus Trip of Ken Kesey and the Merry Pranksters and the Birth of the Counterculture.
+In 1981, Perry went to China with author Ken Kesey to cover the First International Beijing Marathon for Running Magazine, for which he was an editor.
+Perry collaborated with Ken Babbs to produce On the Bus: The Complete Guide to the Legendary Bus Trip of Ken Kesey and the Merry Pranksters and the Birth of the Counterculture.
 The book is a photo documentary of the Acid Trip that tells the story of the birth of the psychedelic era through interviews with Allen Ginsberg, Timothy Leary, members of the Grateful Dead, and others.

-Perry followed with Fear and Loathing: The Strange and Terrible Saga of Hunter S. Thompson, a biography of the late Gonzo journalist.
+Perry followed with Fear and Loathing: The Strange and Terrible Saga of Hunter S. Thompson, a biography of the famous Gonzo journalist.
 Much of the biography was based on several months spent together working on The Curse of Lono, a book that sprang from an article on the Honolulu Marathon published in Running, a magazine edited by Perry.

-The book was unauthorized and angered Thompson, who declared Perry was "stealing my material."
-Later, in Entertainment Weekly, Thompson gave the book the highest grade of all biographies written about him at that time.